wachirawitc/file-server-plus/README.md

 ### File Server extensions of ASP.NET Core

-An extensions of file server on ASP.NET core to support file version
+An extensions of file server on ASP.NET core to support file version, Because currently ASP.NET core can't add version to file from file server.

 #### Get Started